AshtonRopp/AshtonRopp/README.md

-I am a Computer Engineering student at Rensselaer Polytechnic Institute, with interests in computer hardware design, robotics, and space.
+I am a Computer Engineering student at Rensselaer Polytechnic Institute with interests in computer hardware design, robotics, and space.

 # Highlighted Projects